-Mid-Cap Companies Risk.
-At times, mid-cap companies may be out of favor with investors.
+Mid- and Large-Cap Companies Risk.
+At times, mid- and large-cap companies may be out of favor with investors.
+Compared to smaller companies, large-cap companies may be less responsive to changes and opportunities.
 Compared to larger companies, mid-cap companies may depend on a more limited management group, may have a shorter history of operations, and may have limited product lines, markets or financial resources.
 The securities of mid-cap companies are often more volatile and less liquid than the securities of larger companies and may be more affected than other types of securities by the underperformance of a sector or during market downturns.